- Future Students

 Goodman School of Business

-Student competitions and conferences for Brock business students are one of the easiest ways to get involved, build your resume and network.
-Each school year, the Goodman School of Business and the Business Students’ Association (BSA) send hundreds of delegates to a wide variety of competitions and conferences across North America.
+Student competitions and conferences are one of the easiest ways for you to get involved, build your resume and network.
+Each academic year, the Goodman School of Business and the Goodman Business Students’ Association (BSA) send hundreds of delegates to a wide variety of competitions and conferences across North America.
 Best of all, you can be reimbursed for part of your delegate fee and transportation through the BSA.
 Simply visit the BSA’s website to access a complete list of competitions and conferences that Brock is sending delegates to, along with applications to be delegates.
 Further questions can be directed to the BSA’s VP Academic.

 I.C.B.C. stands for the Inter-Collegiate Business Competition and is Canada's oldest and largest undergraduate business case competition.
 Hosted annually by Queen's University students since its inception in 1979, the competition attracts business students from across Canada and around the world.
 All competitors must first participate in a preliminary round, and the top six teams from each of eight categories compete in the Final Round at Queen's University in January.
 The eight categories include: Accounting, Business Policy, Ethics, Debating, Finance, Human Resources, Marketing, and Management of Information Systems.